radeklat/settings-doc/README.md

 ## Custom settings attributes in templates

 By default, there are several variables available in all templates:
-- `heading_offset`, which is the value of the `--heading-offset` option, defaults to `0`.
+- `heading_offset` - the value of the `--heading-offset` option.
+Defaults to `0`.
-- `fields`, which is the value of `BaseSettings.__fields__.values()`.
+- `fields` the value of `BaseSettings.__fields__.values()`.
 In other words, a list of individual settings fields.
 Each field is then an instance of [`ModelField`](https://github.com/samuelcolvin/pydantic/blob/master/pydantic/fields.py).
+If multiple classes are used to generate the documentation, `ModelField`s from all classes are collected into `fields`.
+The information about original classes is not retained.
+- `classes` - a dictionary, where keys are the `BaseSettings` sub-classes and values are lists of extracted `ModelField`s of that class.
+This can be used for example to split individual classes into sections.

 Extra parameters unknown to pydantic are stored in `field.field_info.extra`.
 Examples of such parameters are `example` and `possible_values`.

 Even the bare `ModelField` without any extra parameters has a large number of attributes.
 To see them all, run this `settings-doc` with `--format debug`.

-## Accessing settings classes in templates

-Built-in templates are intended for most common use with a single `BaseSettings` sub-class.
-However, settings-doc can load multiple ones as well.
-By default, all `ModelField`s from all loaded classes are merged together.
-While the order is retained, the information about original classes is not.

 To access information from the `BaseSettings` classes, use the `classes` variable in the templates: